 Wild male and female Sockeye salmon before spawning.
 Sockeye salmon are blue tinged with silver in color while living in the ocean.
 Just prior to spawning, both sexes turn red with green heads.
 Sockeye spawn mostly in streams having lakes in their watershed.
 The young fish spend up to three years in the freshwater lake before migrating to the ocean.
 Migratory fish spend from one to four years in salt water, and thus are four to six years old when they return to spawn.
 Navigation to the home river is thought to be done using the characteristic smell of the stream, and possibly the sun.

 Fish Reproduction and Development

 Nearly all fish reproduce sexually, and most species have separate sexes.
 Those without separate sexes avoid self-fertilization by producing sperm and eggs at different times.
 Each fish typically produces a large number of gametes.
 In most fish species, fertilization takes place externally.
 These fish are oviparous.
 Eggs are laid and embryos develop outside the mother’s body.
 In a minority of fish, including sharks, eggs develop inside the mother’s body but without nourishment from the mother.
 These fish are ovoviviparous.

 In many species of fish, a large group of adults come together to release their gametes into the water at the same time.
 This is called spawning.
 It increases the chances that fertilization will take place.
 It also means that many embryos will form at once, which helps ensure that at least some of them will be able to escape predators.

 Mouth Brooding.
 Some species of fish carry their fertilized eggs in their mouth until they hatch.
 This is called mouth brooding.
-If you look closely, you can see the eggs inside the mouth of the African tilapia fish pictured here.
+If you look closely, you can see the eggs inside the mouth of the cardinalfish pictured here.

 Salmon Larva.
 This newly hatched salmon larva doesn’t look very fish-like.
 The structure hanging from the larva is the yolk sac.